-Although no expenditures were made in the Bridge Loan (BL) program during this quarter, a significant amount of activity in the program did occur.
-The Bridge Loan Program was previously approved on May 9, 2006 by HUD, as part of the State¿s Initial Action Plan.
+HUD approved the Bridge Loan Program May 9, 2006, as a part of the State¿s Initial Action Plan.
 On February 10, 2006, a Cooperative Endeavor was entered into between the Louisiana Public Facilities Authority (LPFA), Louisiana Economic Development (LED), and the Division of Administration (DOA), which obligated \$30,000,000 in State CDBG funds to be utilized in the Extended Bridge Loan program.
-On June 20, 2006, that agreement was amended to include \$10,000,000 to cover the cost of the Emergency Bridge Loan program that was originally funded by LED, as well as \$55,000,000 to be utilized in the Enhanced Bridge Loan program.
-The total obligation that occurred for these programs prior to close of this quarter is \$95 million.
+That agreement was amended, on June 20, 2006, to include \$10,000,000 to cover the cost of the Emergency Bridge Loan program that was originally funded by LED, as well as \$50,000,000 to be utilized in the Enhanced Bridge Loan Program.
 Prior to the Enhanced Loan program being implemented, a change in geographical location of beneficiaries was requested through the submittal of a substantial amendment that was approved by HUD on September 15, 2006.
-This amendment revised the allocation language from a 50% allocation to the thirteen most impacted parishes, to a minimum of 50% will be allocated to the thirteen most impacted parishes, and up to 50% allocated to the another twenty-four impacted parishes.
-This change occurred due to the demand for loan guarantees that the State experienced.
-As of September 30, 2006, the Emergency BL had made 370 total loan guarantees amounting to \$8,820,765.
-These guarantees covered areas across South Louisiana in the 13 most affected parishes which include: Calcasieu, Cameron, Jefferson, Lafourche, Orleans, Plaquemines, St. Bernard, St. Charles, St. John, St. Tammany, Tangipahoa, Vermillion, and Washington.
-Also, during the quarter, the Extended BL made a total of 325 loan guarantees totaling \$28, 696,080 in a 37 parish area.
-An estimated 3,872 jobs were reported as being created or retained as a result of the three Bridge loan programs.
-Some businesses that participated in the Emergency BL program also received guarantees under the Extended BL program.
-The total unduplicated number of businesses assisted with these two programs at the close of this quarter is 695.
-The \$55 million Enhanced BL program has not made guarantees as of the end of this quarter.
+This amendment revised the allocation language from a 50% allocation to the thirteen most impacted parishes, to a minimum of 50% will be allocated to the thirteen most impacted parishes, and up to 50% allocated to the other twenty-four impacted parishes.
+This change transpired due to the demand for loan guarantees amounting to \$8,820,765 in the most impacted areas.
+Also, during the previous quarter, the Extended BL made a total of 325 loan guarantees totaling \$28,696,080 in a 37 parish area.
+An estimated 3,872 jobs were reported as being created or retained as a result of the three Bridge Loan Programs.
+The Enhanced BL lender proposal deadline was October 30, 2006.
+Once an inter agency agreement is signed with Louisiana Office of Economic Development (LED), the selected lenders will begin actively implementing the program.